 The origins of the AnyMinds Initiative lie in discussions with His Holiness the Dalai Lama on the scientific and ethical implications of consciousness in the animal world.

-These discussions led to the organization of the first Animal Consciousness Conference, held in Dharamsala in 2023.
+These discussions led to the organization of the first Animal Consciousness Conferences, held in Dharamsala in 2023.
 The meeting brought together Buddhist scholars and researchers from several disciplines to explore the foundations of the question of animal consciousness, its distribution in nature, and how it might be investigated empirically.

 From the beginning, the goal was not simply to debate philosophical questions but to encourage the development of scientific approaches capable of advancing our understanding of consciousness beyond the human mind.